 There are several ways to get to Koh Phangan.
 It depends on your budget and how much time you’re willing to spend!

 Koh Phangan doesn’t have an airport of its own, so the easiest and quickest way to arrive is to fly into Koh Samui.
 Flights leave on the hour from Bangkok with Bangkok Air, or international flights also come into Koh Samui from around Asia.
 Flights into Koh Samui can be expensive compared to other flight paths around Asia, so try and book in advance to save.

-From Koh Samui, Koh Phangan is a one hour ferry ride.
+Koh Phangan to Koh Samui is a one hour ferry ride.
 The closest pier from the airport is Big Buddha Pier and can be reached via taxi from the airport in only 10 minutes or so.
 This will have you dock on Koh Phangan in Haad Rin on the Haad Rin Queen.
 From there, there will be many taxi drivers ready to transport you to your hotel or the area you seek to venture to.

 Speed boats are now also available for transportation from Koh Samui to Koh Phangan, and while expensive (around $100), it will get you there in around 15 minutes.
 After a flight from Europe or several days hopping around airports, this may seem like the best luxury money can afford!

 Purchase a join bus-ferry ticket all the way from Bangkok to Koh Phangan which will take around 2 days of travel but is significantly cheaper.